 Explained as the rash act of a heartbroken man, Ross had only been punished lightly; a small fine, a suspended sentence and a good behaviour bond.
-Nevertheless, it had put his name before the police.
+Nevertheless, he had a record.

-Detective Piggott was certainly aware of Ross' record, as he started to zero his investigation in on him.
+Detective Piggott became aware of Ross' record, and subsequently concentrated his investigation on him.

-Ross was questioned on January 5 and 6, but the questions were of a routine nature.
+Ross was interviewed by police on January 5 and 6, but the questions were of a routine nature.
 A week later, with public opinion inflamed and the investigation stymied, Ross was elevated to chief suspect.

 The police conducted a search of the property and found, among other items, two blankets.
 When Piggott opened one of these, he saw several strands of long, brightly coloured hair.
 As Alma Tirtschke had striking red hair, Piggott thought he had found his smoking gun.

-The blankets were sent for analysis at a Government laboratory, where they were assessed by Charles Price.
+The blankets and hair samples were sent for analysis at a Government laboratory, where they were assessed by Charles Price.

 'I am of the opinion that although there are slight variations in colour, length and diameter with the hair removed from the head of the deceased, the two specimens of hair were derived from the scalp of the same person.'

 - Charles Price, Chief Government Scientist